3 Days in New York City

 - The European Paintings Collection, with pieces from Klimt, Rembrandt, Van Gogh, Monet, and many more

 There are also areas for African art, Asian art, Islamic art, Greek and Roman art, modern and contemporary art, and musical instruments.
+The museum is way too big to see it all in a single visit.

 Top of the Rock